e-gov/GOVSSO/TechnicalSpecification.md

 **Authentication termination response**

-The user may also return to the e-service without choosing an authentication method and completing the authentication process (via ‘Back to the service provider’ link).
+The user may also return to the client application without choosing an authentication method and completing the authentication process (via ‘Back to the service provider’ link).
 This option is provided for the cases in which the user has clicked ‘Log in’ in the client application but does not actually wish to log in.
-In the application for subscribing to the service, the institution must notify RIA of the URL to which the user should be redirected in the case of clicking ‘Back to the service provider’.
+The URL where to direct the user must be defined upon registering for GOVSSO service.
 NB!
-The OpenID Connect protocol-based redirect URL and the URL described here have different meanings.
+The OpenID Connect protocol `redirect_url` and the URL described here have different meanings.

 ### 6.2 ID Token request

 **Request**

-The ID Token request is a HTTP POST request which is used by the client application to request the ID Token from the server of GOVSSO.
+The ID Token request is a HTTP POST request which is used by the client application to request the ID Token from the GOVSSO service.

 ***Example GOVSSO token request***
 ````